privacyguides/privacyguides.org/docs/os/macos-overview.md

 ## Software

 macOS employs defence in depth by relying on multiple layers of protection, with different properties.
 This ensures that a failure in one layer does not compromise the system's overall security.

-macOS employs defence in depth by relying on multiple layers of protection, with different properties.
-This ensures that a failure in one layer does not compromise the system's overall security.